MrStarbird/PStar4-Randomizer/README.md

 ~The Logic behind this works like this: Techniques are sorted into three groups: Low-Level, Medium-Level, High-Level.
 Buffs, Debuffs, and non-prefixed techniques are in the Low-Level, Gi-prefixed techniques and Rever are in Medium-Level, Na-prefixed, Regen, and MEGID are in High-Level.
 A character when they learn a technique will pull from the Low-Level list until they are 14 and will pull from the Medium-Level until they are 27, then will pull from the High-Level from then on out.
 Nobody learns any techniques after Level 40.

+6. Text Skpping (Experimental, BUGGED)
+*User can choose to skip cutscene text in the game.
+Shops and NPC texts still play out.

+NOTE: This option so far works up to Gy-Laguiah at the Ladea Tower, where it will softlock.
+We are still working on this so until now, I wouldn't recommend using it unless you want to sample what can be.

 Here is what I want to do for future releases:

 1. Randomize enemy stats